 Add a sign-up form to highly visible areas instead, such as within each post (there are plugins that will do that for you too).
 Post forms are the most likely to be seen by mobile users.
 Be clear and concise about how the visitor will benefit from signing up, focusing on what would appeal to your ideal target market.

-Use your sign-up link anywhere, including your social media profiles, guest post bio, and so on.
+Use your sign-up link anywhere, including your social media profiles, guest post bio, email signature, and so on.

 You can (and should) promote your ‘newsletter’ as a separate entity, which is easily accomplished by building a landing page (also known as a “squeeze” or lead page) on your website.
-Many marketers offer a freebie of some sort to encourage sign-ups and push subscribers into a sales funnel or other series of auto-responders.
-There are tools and templates available for the easy design of landing pages that convert well, such as the popular Shortstack.
+Many marketers offer an informative freebie of some sort to encourage sign-ups and push subscribers into a sales funnel or other series of auto-responders.
+There are tools and templates available for the easy design of landing pages that convert well.
 These tools are specifically designed to be user-friendly, even if you’re a beginner.

 If your niche attracts more than one distinct group of visitors, consider having multiple email lists with landing pages designed for each.
 For example, you could have one list for consumers and one list for businesses, or one list for general health and one for physical fitness enthusiasts.
 Don’t go crazy and create dozens of email lists or you’ll spend all of your time on emails, but breaking down your niche can be worthwhile when indicated.
 It allows you to better engage subscribers and push appropriate offers that are more likely to convert.

 This is where many “gurus” will tell you to send an email to your list daily (or even more often).
 I don’t recommend that.
 There are some niches where this works well, but most people don’t want email that often.
 You’ll lose subscribers or your open rate will suffer.
 A couple of times/week is the upper limit for the vast majority of subscribers, unless they signed up for more.